hackersconference/hackersconference.github.io/index.md

 ### Conference

-The 39th Annual Hackers Conference will be held November 8-10, 2024.
+The 39th Annual Hackers Conference was held November 8-10, 2024.

-Watch your email for registration details.
+Watch your email for details of 2025 registration.

 ### Picnic